 During provisioning bare metal servers get internet access via the management network of the exit switches.
 This is because the exit switches are announced as DHCP gateway to the DHCP clients.

 To manage network switches beside the out-of-band system console access a further management access is required.
 For this purpose the concept of Management VRF is applied.
 The Management VRF is a subset of VRF.
 It provides a separation between out-of-band management network and the in-band data plane network by introducing another routing table mgmt.
-Cumulus Linux supports lan0 to be used as the management interface.
+SONiC supports eth0 to be used as the management interface.